scikit-beam/XrayDB/doc/dbschema.rst

 represents an element.

-.. index:: Table of Basic Properties of the Elements
+.. index:: DB Table of Basic Properties of the Elements
 .. _db_elements_table:

-   Table of Basic Properties of the Elements
+   DB Table of Basic Properties of the Elements

     +----------------------+--------------+---------------------------------------+
     |  Column              |  Type        | Description                           |